 Safely Breaking Free From Khat

-A: Addiction treatment is most safe when you seek help from medical professionals.
+How can you safely quit Khat?
+Addiction treatment is most safe when you seek help from medical professionals.

 Before you select a particular treatment center, experts can help you identify and diagnose your particular drug problem.
-You see, everyone’s needs are personal.
+You see, everyone’s needs are different.
 So, before you decide on a rehab program, be sure to consider these key factors:

 - Co-occuring mental health conditions.